 Be flexible – There’s no “best” domain extension, so if the name you want isn’t available as a .com, consider other options, like .biz.

 Pick something relevant to your business – If you’re only doing business in the UK, a .co.uk or .uk extension is an excellent choice.
 Similarly, if you have a business in India, a .in domain extension would be suitable.
 There are also specific domain extensions focusing on trades, such as .plumber or .accountant, or locations like .London or .wales.
-You can buy a domain name right away.
+It’s easy to find and buy a domain name right away.

 Choose your Top-Level Domain (TLD) extension carefully – The TLD is the last part of your URL: the suffix that comes right after your website name.
 Popular TLDs include .com, .org, and .net.
 Among these, .com is the most popular choice.
 If your desired .com domain is taken, consider alternatives like .xyz, .shop, or industry-specific extensions that work for credibility and relevance.